KeenanJWong/Electricity-Usage-Analysis/README.md

 # Electricity Usage Analysis #

 #### Problem Statement ####
 With rising energy prices, many of us don't have a choice but to cut down on our power usage.
-However, simply "not using" electrical applicances is not feasible as we do require some level of power consumption to live reasonably comfortable lives.
+However, a lot us do require some level of consumption to live reasonably comfortable lives.
+As a result, we are left with the task of priotising the power usage allowance of all our electrical appliances and reducing any excessive usage.
+Without proper understanding of our power consumption, making these necessary choices will be difficult.
-The 'Electricity Usage Analysis' dashboard aims to capture power consumption details to the hour, allow you to understand your typical consumption and to guide you to make changes.

-and to reduce any excessive energy usage.
+This is where the 'Electricity Usage Analysis' dashboard comes in.
+This dashboard aims to elucidate your current energy consumption patterns and highlight opportunities to reduce excessive usage.

-*Problem Statement
-With rising energy prices currently happening, how do we know if we are using excessive energy? can we cut down on our power usage?
-I dont think we have a choice.
-We endeavour to create a dashboard which will trend your power usage and highlight any excessive power usage.
-Hopefully with our dashboard you can reduce your power usage and si=ruvive this inflation of energy prices!!!

 *Methodology
 Using an electricity data spreadsheet from Kaggle.